-Industrial designs (or design patents, as they are called in the U.S.) can be a powerful tool to protect the looks of your products.
-Find out about similarities and differences between trademarks and industrial designs in this cartoon.
+Industrial designs a.k.a design patents can be used as a powerful tool to protect the looks of your products.

 NARRATOR: Marilyn designed a shoe that's going to revolutionize the fashion industry.